 Our only other significant identifiable intangible assets are our rights under franchise agreements with manufacturers, which are recorded at an individual franchise level.
 The fair value of our manufacturer franchise rights are determined at the acquisition date, by discounting the projected cash flows specific to each franchise.
 We have determined that manufacturer franchise rights have an indefinite life as there are no economic, contractual or other factors that limit their useful lives, and they are expected to generate cash flows indefinitely due to the historically long lives of the manufacturers' brand names.
 Furthermore, to the extent that any agreements evidencing our manufacturer franchise rights would expire, we expect that we would be able to renew those agreements in the ordinary course of business.
-As a result of the effects of the COVID-19 pandemic, we performed quantitative impairment tests as of March 31, 2020, and identified eleven dealerships with franchise rights carrying values that exceeded their fair values, and as a result, recorded non-cash impairment charges of \$23.0 million.
-No franchise right impairments were identified in 2022 or 2021.

 We do not amortize goodwill and other intangible assets that are deemed to have indefinite lives.
 We review goodwill and manufacturer franchise rights for impairment annually as of October 1st, or more often if events or circumstances indicate that any impairment may have occurred.
 We have the option of performing a qualitative assessment of impairment to determine whether any further quantitative assessment for impairment is necessary.
 The option of whether or not to perform a qualitative assessment is made annually and may vary by reporting unit.
 Factors we consider in the qualitative assessment include general macroeconomic conditions, industry and market conditions, cost factors, overall financial performance of our reporting units, events or changes affecting the composition or carrying amount of the net assets of our reporting units, sustained decrease in our share price, and other relevant entity-specific events.
 If we elect to bypass the qualitative assessment or if we determine, on the basis of qualitative factors, that the fair value of the reporting unit is more likely than not less than the carrying amount, a quantitative test would be required.
-We believe that the fair value of each of our reporting units is substantially in excess of its carrying amount.
-We are subject to financial statement risk to the extent that goodwill becomes impaired due to decreases in the fair value of our individual franchises.